Year at a Glance

 Clinical Information

-- Children's Hospital has 3 PHM teams (Purple, Green, and Gold teams).
+- Manning Family Children's Hospital has 3 PHM teams (Purple, Green and Gold).

 - The PHM teams care for most inpatients outside of the ICU.
 This includes: